tarantool/frontend-core/README.md

 }
 ```

 Route should using same namespace of module.
-So if it would be 'test' all route should countain 'test' in begin of path.
+You shold start all of your routes with `/test`.

 You can use any technology inside that you want.

-#### engine

-Engine now is only react.

 #### menuMiddleware

-This is a redux middleware for dispatch some custom events or react on some events.
+This is a redux middleware for dispatch some custom events or add reaction on your custom events.

 It should be using if you want do async loading of menu elements or some another dynamic changes.
-Or you want react on memu events from other modules.
+Or you want dispatch action on menu events from other modules.

-### core.checkNamespace(module: string)
+### window.tarantool_enterprise_core.checkNamespace(module: string)

 Throw error if module is already registered.

-### core.getModules() : Array\<module\>
+### window.tarantool_enterprise_core.getModules() : Array\<module\>

 Return registered modules.

-### core.subscribe(eventType: string, callback: Function) : unsubscribe function
+### window.tarantool_enterprise_core.subscribe(eventType: string, callback: Function) : unsubscribe function

 Return unsubscribe function.